 ]]>

-https://outofsight.ie/out-of-sight-with-joe-g-podcast-set-for-february-launch/feed/ 0 1640
+http://outofsight.ie/out-of-sight-with-joe-g-podcast-set-for-february-launch/feed/ 0 1640

-Extracts https://outofsight.ie/extracts/ https://outofsight.ie/extracts/#respond Thu, 13 Jun 2024 22:42:37 +0000 http://outofsight.ie/2024/06/13/post-2/ Jimmy, Paddy, and Johnny kick off a game of football on their local village green.
+Extracts http://outofsight.ie/extracts/ http://outofsight.ie/extracts/#respond Thu, 13 Jun 2024 22:42:37 +0000 http://outofsight.ie/2024/06/13/post-2/ Jimmy, Paddy, and Johnny kick off a game of football on their local village green.
 School’s

 out as the brothers enjoy a few weeks away from lockup in St Joseph’s School for Blind Boys